jacobtomlinson/website/_posts/2016/2016-04-15-note-on-aws-disk-performance-testing.md

 ```

 Note that the second and third reads of the disk are 42% faster than the initial read.
 This is because the first read triggered all the resets and the subsequent reads are now directly accessing the disk.

+**Update** This is only true for volumes created from a snapshot.
+For empty volumes each block is reset on creation.
+Updated above to reflect this.